 In more realistic synaptic models, neurotransmitter generation depends on a finite rate of cell subcomponent production, and the quantity of vesicles released is affected by the history of firing[1].
-This can be accounted for using a depression mechanism affects the impact of spiking on the membrane potential response by moderating terms in the membrane potential $a_i(t)$ of the form $\sum_j w{ij} v_j(t)$ to $\sum_j w{ij} x_j(t) v_j(t)$, for depression factors $x_j(t) \in [0, 1]$.
-A simple dynamics for these depression factors is[272]
+Loosely speaking, when a neuron fires it releases a chemical substance from a local reservoir, this reservoir being refilled at a lower rate than the neuron can fire.
+If the neuron fires continually, its ability to continue firing weakens since the reservoir of release chemical is depleted.
+This can be accounted for by using a depression mechanism that affects the membrane potential for depression factors $x_i(t) \in [0,1]$.
+A simple dynamics for these depression factors is [277]